 F. Show that your community offers the public information on how they can control and remove invasive species in order to improve or maintain bird habitat.

-A significant number of community organizations collaborate within the City of Wauwatosa to conduct annual and semi annual weed outs to control and remove invasive species such as buckthorn and garlic mustard, particularly along the Menomonee River.
+A significant number of community organizations collaborated within the City of Wauwatosa in 2021 to conduct annual and semi annual weed outs to control and remove invasive species such as buckthorn and garlic mustard, particularly along the Menomonee River.
 One of the most active is the Friends of Hoyt Park and Pool annual spring river cleanup as one of 50 locations organized by Milwaukee Riverkeeper.
-This event will be held April 18.
+This event was held on April 24.

-Milwaukee Riverkeeper conducts several additional spring cleanup events in Wauwatosa, including Menomonee River Parkway and North Avenue, Gravel Sholes Park, Webster Park, Hart Park, Jacobus Park, and Honey Creek Parkway at 84th Street.
+Milwaukee Riverkeeper conducted several additional spring cleanup events in Wauwatosa, including Menomonee River Parkway and North Avenue, Gravel Sholes Park, Webster Park, Hart Park, Jacobus Park, and Honey Creek Parkway at 84th Street.

 H. Show that the local Chamber of Commerce or a similar group (e.g., an Audubon chapter, Wild Ones, etc.) takes an active role in the planning process for protecting and enlarging favorable bird habitat.